 Letting Go of Fear

-Letting go teaches patients how to challenge themselves to be present and be open to each day with hope.
+Letting go teaches patients how to challenge themselves to be present and open to each day with hope.
 Leaving our comfort zone contributes to personal growth and happiness.
 Maintaining a positive mental attitude helps one find their passion without fear.
 The more someone believes in themselves, the higher their chance of committing to a life of change.
 If self-doubt arises, support groups, such as Alcoholics Anonymous, Narcotics Anonymous, or other 12-Step affiliated programs are available.

 Creating a Life You Love

 Looking at one’s past and accepting it with confidence demonstrates closure.
-Patients can wholeheartedly understand themselves and forgive themselves for any damage their addiction caused.
+Individuals can wholeheartedly understand themselves and forgive themselves for any damage their addiction caused.
 Cultivating gratitude enhances a positive perspective of self and the world and can keep the passion experienced in daily life consistent.

 Take action & empower yourself